Frequently Asked Questions

 The water, sewer and energy savings of using our system are quite staggering.
 Many typical suburban homes will see up to 30-40% reduction in the use of potable water, and up to 70% reduction in flows to sewer.
 With the NEXheater, the energy used to heat water can be cut by up to 80% (around 2,000 kwh annually).
 The ROI on these savings depend heavily on how water, sewer and energy rates are structured in your area, so each case requires its own analysis.

 In areas where drought is chronic, the most tangible payback may be achieved by protecting your home’s landscape.
-Even during periods when the outdoor use of municipal water is restricted (as has been the case statewide in California), homeowners are able to freely reuse water from the NEXtreater system.
+Even during periods when the outdoor use of municipal water is restricted (as has been the case statewide in California), homeowners are able to freely reuse water from the NEXtreater system however they want.
 Homeowners with lusher landscapes especially value being able to irrigate their landscape as many days as their plants need, unrestricted.

 - How many retrofit installations have you provided the product for?
 Can you tell me in what geographical areas and point me to any that would allow me to look at them?